DfE Keeping children safe in education

 The Department for Education (DfE) updates the 'Keeping children safe in education: statutory guidance for schools and colleges' annually in September.
 This guidance sets out the legal duties which schools and colleges should comply with.
 It should be read alongside the statutory guidance 'Working together to safeguard children', and departmental advice 'What to do if you are worried a child is being abused: Advice for practitioners'.

-Keeping children safe in education: statutory guidance for schools and colleges - 2 September 2019 - This is the updated guidance and framework for safeguarding in your school or college.
+Keeping children safe in education: statutory guidance for schools and colleges - This is the current guidance and framework for safeguarding in your school or college.

-Keeping children safe in education for school and college staff (part 1) (guidance from 2 September 2019) – This is an updated document which was originally available in 2016.
-It contains safeguarding information for staff and offers additional information on specific safeguarding issues (female genital mutilation, exploitation, county lines).
-This can be used as a training document and can support any training delivered out in the school or college and helps staff have a clearer understanding in the context of a child focussed approach to their work.
+Keeping children safe in education: for school and college staff (part 1) – The DfE will update this guidance intermittently, and this has been available since 2016.
+It contains safeguarding information for all staff in schools and colleges and contains additional information on specific safeguarding issues (female genital mutilation, exploitation, county lines).
+This guidance is recommended for use as a training document and can support any training delivered out in the school or college.
+This guidance helps staff have a clearer understanding of contextual safeguarding.

 Statutory guidance for governing bodies of maintained schools and proprietors of academies in England.

 Advice for practitioners providing safeguarding services to children, young people, parents and carers.